The gold standard for Kilimanjaro success. 8 days. 98% summit rate.

 The Lemosho Route isn't just a path to the summit—it's the smartest way to climb Kilimanjaro.
 Starting from the remote western side of the mountain, this 8-day journey gives your body the time it needs to adjust to altitude while treating you to some of the most dramatic scenery on the mountain.

 This is the route we recommend to 80% of our climbers.
 Why?
 The numbers don't lie: 98% of our Lemosho climbers reach Uhuru Peak.
 Compare that to the rushed 6-day routes that see 50-60% success rates, and the choice becomes obvious.
+Yes, it costs more than shorter routes (see our detailed cost breakdown), but the investment in summit success and safety is worth every dollar.

 Superior Acclimatization: The extra day isn't padding—it's strategic.
 You'll ascend to Lava Tower (4,600m), then descend to sleep at Barranco Camp (3,960m).
 This "climb high, sleep low" approach is altitude training gold.
 Your body adapts, your headache fades, and your summit chances soar.

 Remote & Pristine: The first two days start where few climbers venture.
 You'll hike through ancient rainforest and moorland without the crowds that clog Machame or Marangu.
 By day three, routes converge, but you've already had your private mountain experience.
+Learn more about detailed Machame vs Lemosho comparison.

 Scenic Variety: Rainforest gives way to heath, then alpine desert, then glaciers.
 The Lemosho approach traverses the Shira Plateau—a massive volcanic caldera with 360° views.
 You won't find this on shorter routes.